-This education programme is coupled to world-leading research activities in optics, lasers and their applications, performed at the Lund Laser Centre.
+This education programme is coupled with world-leading research activities in optics, lasers and their applications, performed at the Lund Laser Centre.
 NanoLund, with an active research area in applied photonics, is another research centre connected to the programme.

 For information on specialisations and elective courses, see www.fysik.lu.se/english/education/start-studying/masters-programme

 Employment opportunities exist in many areas.
-Applications of photonics include light detection, telecommunications, information processing, illumination, metrology, spectroscopy, medicine, laser material processing, robotics and defense.
+Applications of photonics include light detection, telecommunications, information processing, illumination, metrology, spectroscopy, medicine, laser material processing, robotics and defence.
 The photonics industry is in rapid expansion worldwide.
 In addition, two international research facilities create opportunities for photonics engineers in Lund – MAX IV, a synchrotron radiation laboratory that opened in Lund in June 2016, and ESS, the European Spallation Source that is currently under construction.

-Read more about this programme on www.lunduniversity.lu.se/Physics-Photonics
+Read more about this programme on www.lunduniversity.lu.se/physics-photonics

 Why Lund University?

-Founded in 1666, Lund University is one of northern Europe’s oldest, broadest and finest universities.
-Ranked among the world's top 100 universities in the QS Rankings 2017/2018, the University is the #1 choice for international students coming to Sweden – one of the world's most innovative, creative and democratic countries.
+Lund University was founded in 1666 and is one of northern Europe’s oldest, broadest and finest universities.
+The University ranks among the world's top 100 universities in the QS World University Rankings 2019 and is the #1 choice for international students coming to Sweden – one of the world's most innovative, sustainable and democratic countries.

-If you want a truly global classroom experience where you can start your international network, Lund University is a great option to consider.
+If you would like to start building your international network in a global classroom setting, Lund University is a great option.
 Experience a different way of learning in a country ranked as one of the best in the world at providing higher education.
-Group work and informal teacher-student relationships facilitate an in-depth level of learning.
+Group work and informal teacher-student relationships facilitate in-depth learning.

-The University is located in Lund – a charming and compact university city in southern Sweden, only 35 minutes from Copenhagen.
-The city is famous for its vibrant student life and is home to many world-leading research facilities and international companies.
+The University is located in Lund, a charming and compact university city in southern Sweden, only 35 minutes away from Copenhagen Airport in Denmark.
+The city is famous for its vibrant student life and is also home to many world-leading research facilities and international companies.

-Learn more at www.lunduniversity.lu.se
+Learn more about Lund University at www.lunduniversity.lu.se